 “It’s a lot to feel,” she tells me of certain people’s energy.
 “I like that I have this excuse.
 If someone at the hairdresser is like, ‘Can you tell me anything?’
 I’m like, ‘Sorry, can’t.
 I don’t have the cards.’
 I do think I close off on that.
 There are certain people who, when I read them, it is like a ball of fire.
 I will be sweating.
 My body physically reacts to them.”

-Banicki tells Lively it is possible for people to be more in-tune with their natural psychic ability a.k.a. their intuition.
+Banicki says it's possible for people to be more in-tune with their natural psychic ability aka their intuition.
 It’s all about choosing to believe “and being more open to signs,” she says.
 She practices the approach to this day in her readings.

 “I’m not trying to be right.
 I don’t even think I’m right and the person is like, ‘Oh, how would she know to say that to me.’
 That’s the beauty of the cards.”